tpapp/tpapp.github.io-source-pre-2022/content/post/log1p/index.md

 tags = ["julia", "log1p", "numerical error"]
 +++

+*edit*: fixed bogus interaction of MathJax and code highlighting.

 This is a follow-up on a [question](https://discourse.julialang.org/t/log1p-in-base-vs-base-math-julialibm/5852) I asked on the Julia forums about calculating
 \[
 \text{log1p}(x) = \log(1+x)